United Empire Loyalist: Present

 While the honorific "United Empire Loyalist" is not part of the official Canadian honours system, modern-day descendants of Loyalist refugees may employ it, sometimes using "U.E." as postnominal letters.
 The practice, however, is uncommon today, even in original Loyalist strongholds like southeastern Ontario.
 Historians and genealogists use it extensively as a shorthand for identifying the ancestry of particular families.

 Gathering for the Loyalist Centennial Parade in Saint John, New Brunswick, in 1883.

 The influence of the Loyalists on the evolution of Canada remains evident.
 Their ties with Britain and antipathy to the United States provided the strength needed to keep Canada independent and distinct in North America.
 The Loyalists' basic distrust of republicanism and "mob rule" influenced Canada's gradual, "paper-strewn" path to independence.
 The new British North American provinces of Upper Canada (the forerunner of Ontario) and New Brunswick were created as places of refuge for the United Empire Loyalists.
 The mottoes of the two provinces reflect this history: Ontario's, also found on its coat of arms, is Ut incepit fidelis sic permanet ("Loyal she began, loyal she remains"); New Brunswick's, Spem Reduxit ("Hope restored").

 The word "Loyalist" appears frequently in school, street, and business names in such Loyalist-settled communities as Belleville, Ontario.
 The nearby city of Kingston, established as a Loyalist stronghold, was named in honour of King George III.
 And on the outskirts of that city is a township simply named "Loyalist".

 Canada's 2021 Census estimates a population of 10,015 who identify as having United Empire Loyalist origins, based on a 25% sample.

+Some historians estimate that there are at least four to six million Canadians living today (about one in five) who are descended from a Loyalist ancestor.

 On 1 July 1934, Royal Mail Canada issued "United Empire Loyalists, 1776–1784" designed by Robert Bruce McCracken based on Sydney March's sculpture United Empire Loyalists.

 In 1996, Canadian politicians Peter Milliken (a descendant of American Loyalists) and John Godfrey sponsored the Godfrey–Milliken Bill, which would have entitled Loyalist descendants to reclaim ancestral property in the United States which had been confiscated during the American Revolution.
 The bill, which did not pass the House of Commons, was intended primarily as a satirical response to the contemporaneous American Helms–Burton Act.